ErickLuizA/mas/README.md

 ## :clipboard: Description

-MaS is a app for searching series and movies
+MaS is a app for searching Movies and Series

 ## :building_construction: Technologies